 Johannes Geiselmann is head of the Control of Gene Expression group in the Laboratoire Adaptation et Pathogénie des Microorganismes (UMR 5163) and director of the laboratory.

 Yves Markowicz is director of the BSc department at Université Joseph Fourier.
-He is also a national representative of the UNSA trade union.

 François Rechenmann is leader of the editorial committee of the Interstices website (http://interstices.info).